 Once you know your baseline energy use and where you are consuming the most energy, you can identify and prioritize energy conservation opportunities resulting in meaningful cost savings.

-- A Primer on Energy Efficiency for Municipal Water and Wastewater Utilities (PDF)(72 pp, 1.5 MB, About PDF) Exit - The primer was published by the World Bank’s Energy Sector Management Assistance Program, (ESMAP).
+- A Primer on Energy Efficiency for Municipal Water and Wastewater Utilities (PDF)(72 pp, 1.5 MB, About PDF) - The primer was published by the World Bank’s Energy Sector Management Assistance Program, (ESMAP).
 Principal ESMAP efforts focus on infrastructure in developing nations, but this report also applies to energy efficiency for small and medium, urban and rural, water and wastewater systems.